 Second, there are gaps in effective resources and support to guide older people in their care, which contribute to this systemic problem.A 2018 study found older adults living with cancer had high levels of unmet medical and informational support needs, ranging from how to recognize and address health issues to understanding physician recommendations.

 Third, unintended distortions in policy, such as zero ceilings on Medicare co-pays and limited coverage to address social determinants of health, including transit to and from appointments for patients, have created frustrating roadblocks to adequate care.

 WORKING TOWARD CHANGE

 We must address the issue of disparities in care for older people.
 That’s why we are working with the cancer, aging, caregiving, and underserved communities to tackle the barriers standing in the way of optimal care for these individuals.
 A sample of our partnerships and initiatives to create change include:

 - With the Association of Community Cancer Centers (ACCC), we are supporting a self-assessment tool for healthcare professionals to identify areas for improvement in the care of older populations

 - With the Academy of Oncology Nurse & Patient Navigators (AONN+), we are creating a Navigator Module to educate oncology nurse navigators and patient navigators on how to support the needs of older people living with cancer including a focus on people of color

 - With the American Cancer Society, we have awarded grants to help reduce disparities between whites and Blacks with breast and prostate cancers

-- With Patient Empowerment Network, we supported the creation of videos to help older people use technology to navigate their cancer journey
+- With Patient Empowerment Network, we supported the creation of videos to help older people use health technology more effectively

 - We launched a new section on This Is Living With Cancer called As We Age.
 Through this platform, we’re providing dedicated resources, education, and encouragement for older people with cancer and their caregivers